Milestone 16: Video and Website¶

 - Make sure you crop the video so we only see your app, not your desktop background.

 - If you have a phone app, use the emulator and screencasting software.
 It will look much better.

-- To capture screenshots and videos, I recommend monosnap.
+- To capture screenshots and make animated gifs I recommend monosnap.
 Free for macs and windows.

 - To capture video from an Android phone on a mac use Android tool for Mac.

 - To view and control your Android phone from your laptop use Vysor chrome extension or adb for chrome,